swiss-art-research-net/sari-field-definitions-generator/README.md

 # SARI Field Definitions Generator

-A generator for Metaphacts/ResearchSpace field definitions
+A generator for Metaphacts/ResearchSpace field definitions.

+There is also an improved version of this generator including a CLI available here: https://github.com/robcast/semantic-field-definition-generator

 ## Installations